pawamoy/website/docs/drafts/somewhat-modern-python-development.md

 And I know (almost) exactly what I need as a Python developer.
 This is why I have created my own template for Python projects.
-It is very opinionated, and makes use of some of my own tools which are probably completely unknown to the community at large.
+It is very opinionated, and makes use of some of my own tools which are probably completely unknown to the community.

 This post presents all the tools and libraries used in my template, categorized and ordered